The tiger mosquito in Spain

 It has already colonized the Mediterranean coast of Spain, especially for the coast area of Catalonia, Valencia, the Balearic Islands and Southern Spain.

-In Spain there are no mosquito populations of yellow fever.
+In Spain, there are no populations of yellow fever mosquito but in 2017 there was a punctual detection in the Canary Islands.
 However, the global increase in average temperature and globalization could favor its arrival.

 Currently, the tiger mosquito is found along the Mediterranean coast and is spread throughout Asia and South America.
 The yellow fever mosquito is found in Africa, in countries close to the tropics and subtropics, northern Brazil and Southeast Asia.
 Also in the southeastern United States and Northern Australia, on the East coast of the Black Sea and on the Island of Madeira.